 Our Philosophy “Playing baseball for pay – home run.
 Teaching kids to play the game – priceless” ~Jack Perconte

 Our Goals: Our goal is to prepare kids for high school and beyond by giving them the tools they need to succeed.
-We do that through a W.I.N. character development program and trainings provided by the Positive Coaches Alliance.
+We do that through a W.I.N. character development program and training provided by the Positive Coaches Alliance.
 "What's Important Now" W.I.N. is a simple but powerful acronym that comes from the famous Notre Dame football coach Lou Holtz.
 It stands for 'What's Important Now?'
 Holtz instructed his players to ask themselves this question 35 times a day.
 It is a question that can help you overcome life's challenges, obstacles and road blocks.